bluejayA/substation/docs/reference/operators/workflows.md

 # Common Workflows

 Everyday OpenStack operations with Substation.
+This is your quick reference.
+Print it, bookmark it, tattoo it on your arm.
+Whatever helps you remember.

 ## Command-Based Workflows